zynthian/zynthian-web2/pages/03.effects-unit/02._content/content.md

 ---

 [column class="column-offset-1 column-6 first"]
-Zynthian includes more than 30 synth-engines, hundreds of effects and thousands of presets.
-You can play the music style you want, recreating vintage instruments or exploring new sounds and textures.
-You can combine several engines and presets, adjust the synth-engine parameters and add effects and filters.
+Zynthian includes hundreds of effects & filters that you can combine as you like.
+You can play the music style you want, recreating vintage sounds or exploring new textures.

+The native Zynthian-UI allows you to manage up to 16 independent FX-chains.
+With the advanced MOD-UI web interface, you can create the more bizarre pedalboards.
+Limit is in your brain!

-Zynthian supports the LV2-plugin standard, so the list of Synth Engines & Effects is ever growing.
-The amazing (but non-free) [Pianoteq](https://www.modartt.com/pianoteq?target=_blank) physical modeller is also supported and a demo version is included.
-Of course, you can easily upgrade to the licensed version.
+Zynthian supports the LV2-plugin standard, so the list of supported effects is ever growing.

-The MIDI learning workflow is quick & easy, what allows you to manage everything from your MIDI keyboard/controller.
+The MIDI-learning workflow is quick & easy.
+You can adjust the parameters you want from your favorite MIDI controller.
 Program Change (buttons) can be assigned to presets, and CC (knobs) to parameters.

-You can connect several MIDI keyboard/controllers to your zynthian: It has standard MIDI-IN/THRU/OUT connectors and 4 USB ports.
+Official Zynthian Kits have 2 balanced audio-inputs with independent gain-control ranging from -12db to 32dB.
+Read the full specifications [here](/technical-specifications).

-Default latency and jitter is low enough for most of players, but if you are looking for extra-low latency, the configuration can be tweaked too.
+Default latency and jitter is low enough for most of players, but if you are looking for extra-low latency, the configuration can be tweaked.
 <br>
 <br>